 Your estate agent will wish to be advised as to your lawyer's details (make sure the conveyancers are on the lender’s approved list).
 Call up Clydesdale or the financial adviser and finish off any outstanding documentation.
 Clydesdale will instruct a valuer who will get in touch with the estate agent or vendor to book a time for the valuation to take place.
 Once conducted (assuming no problems) it takes about ten days for the mortgage offer to be issued.
 Clydesdale will send the offer to you and your conveyancing practitioners.
 The transaction will then take it’s course according the nature and complexity of the conveyancing in Goole.

 Do I need to take out insurance to address the risk of chancel repairs when buying a residence in Goole?

-Unless a prior acquisition of the premises took place post 12 October 2013 you can take it that solicitors delivering conveyancing in Goole to continue to advocate a chancel search and or insurance against a claim.
+Unless a prior purchase of the premises completed post 12 October 2013 you can take it that conveyancing practitioners delivering conveyancing in Goole to continue to suggest a chancel search and or chancel repair liability policy.